-DON’T base the length on factors such as how much the per word cost for editing is.
+DON’T base the length on factors such as per word cost for editing.

 DO think of the submission guidelines of traditional publishing houses you may wish to submit to or are hoping to catch the eye of with your self-published novel.